SDCopy-App/SDCopyManual/README.md

 Note: While first booting, the partition is resized to fill to the TF card.
 A reboot may be triggered automatically.

 When required, edit the ```SDCopy.env```, which is a text file, placed in the 1st partition of the TF card.
 Check [EnvironmentFile](EnvironmentFile) folder for details.
 The 1st partition is editable on Windows, Linux and MacOS.
-Do not format the 2nd partition form Windows.
+Do not format the 2nd partition.

 ### Default user and password
 * (For Ubuntu) Default user name is ```ubuntu```, with password ```ubuntu```.